Who Gets to Vote for President?

 In the United States, there are two periods of voting for the public, and a third round only open to designated electors.
 Each has a distinct role in the overall election process.

 The first phase are primaries, where the people vote for who they wish to represent their party.
 This is for the most part up to the party how they decide.
 The main goal is that a party unite behind one candidate, and that all their voting power is combined to win more votes than their opponent.
 If they split votes, and their opposing party did not, it would be very easy for the other party to overpower the results.
 Every vote lost to another party allows the other candidates to pull ahead.
-Third party candidates are often criticized for hurting the side they most identify with, by drawing away power from a candidate with a better chance to win the presidential election.
+Third-party candidates are often criticized for hurting the side they most identify with, by drawing away power from a candidate with a better chance to win the presidential election.

 The next phase is the general election, where each of the parties has narrowed their choice down to their official candidate.
 All these votes will decide which party wins in each state.
-This is where the states become committed for the electoral college vote that officially chooses a winner.
+This is where the states become committed to the electoral college vote that officially chooses a winner.

 The last component, that seals the final result of the American election, is the electoral college.
 Each state has a designated number of electors, based on population, with each state having a minimum of three.
 Despite having far more votes, California with 55 has a lower ratio of electoral power than small states that may only have 3.
-This is somewhat intentional, so that no state can be made obsolete, even if they have a low voting power.
+This is somewhat intentional so that no state can be made obsolete, even if they have low voting power.